Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Introduction

 \subsection{Notation and conventions}

-Here are the various notations and other conventions that we use throughout the paper: \begin{itemize} \item[--] All schemes and stacks are defined over $\bC$, unless stated otherwise. $\mM$ typically denotes an Artin stack, with affine stabilizers and separated diagonal unless stated otherwise.
+Here are the various notations and other conventions that we use throughout the paper: \begin{itemize} \item[--] All schemes and stacks are defined over the field of complex numbers $\bC$ or a smooth $\bC$-scheme $C$, unless stated otherwise.
+For this reason, reductive group schemes will be linearly reductive automatically.

+\item[--] $\mM$ typically denotes an Artin stack, of finite type, with affine stabilizers and separated diagonal unless stated otherwise.

-\item[--] $W$ denotes a smooth, projective Calabi-Yau threefold over $\bC$ and $D^b(\Coh W)$ its bounded derived category of coherent sheaves.
+\item[--] $W$ denotes a smooth, projective Calabi--Yau threefold over $\bC$ and $D^b(\Coh W)$ its bounded derived category of coherent sheaves.

-\item[--] $S$ denotes a smooth quasi-projective scheme over $\bC$.
+\item[--] $C$ denotes a smooth quasi-projective scheme over $\bC$.

 \item[--] $G$, $H$ denote complex reductive groups.
 Usually, $H$ will be a subgroup of $G$. $T$ denotes the torus $\bC^\ast$.